 29. Vanity Metrics

-Most forward thinking companies now analyze actionable metrics such as conversions, acquisitions and behaviours.
+Many companies now analyze actionable metrics such as conversions, acquisitions, and behaviours.

 30. Actionable Metrics

-Actionable metrics are stats that are repeatable and you can improve.
+Actionable metrics are stats that are repeatable and improvable.

-The importance of different analytics always depends on the goal of the team but such metrics usually include page load speed, average order value and product page views.
+The importance of different analytics always depends on the goal of the team, but such metrics usually include stats like page load speed, average order value and product page views.

 31. Hard Bounce

-Hard bounce happens when your marketing emails couldn’t be delivered because of permanent reasons.
+A Hard bounce happens when your marketing emails cannot be delivered because of permanent reasons.

 It can happen, for example, because you tried to deliver to an incorrect email address or the recipient’s server blocked your email.